 When you go to places with very advanced F&B scenes, like New York and Sydney, bigger countries right, you hear a lot of fancy investment projects.
 They throw in a bunch of money, hire a famous chef, but they don’t really know what they want to do with the space.
 The turnover rate is crazy — they come in and try their luck, it’s exhausting.

 K: Circling back to hawker culture.
 Are young people the answer?

 JL: Young people are the answer because most old people will die lah, that’s how time works right.
 But no, it’s not so much a young-people-solution thing.
-More of the fact that hawker centres need more experimentation and a lot more liberalising to make it work better.
+It’s to do with the fact that hawker centres need more experimentation and a lot more liberalising to make them work better.

 Hawkers are not asking for handouts.
 It’s basically being able to make sure that you get a sustainable lifestyle out of it.
-You are putting in 60 hours a day, you are selling most of the food for $4-$5, you have a to hit a certain number of plates to get that, and its hard work.
-Young people who aspire towards a middle class lifestyle, they aren’t prepared to put in that work.
+You are putting in 60 hours a week and selling most of the food for $4-$5.
+You have to hit a certain number of plates to get that — it’s hard work.
+Young people who aspire towards a middle-class lifestyle aren’t prepared to put in that work.

-Also, we have to understand that hawker culture was alive when people in the 80s were able to do a lot of things there and by a lot of things, I mean drink alcohol.
-Until 3am, 4am in the morning.
+Also, we have to understand that hawker culture was alive when people in the ’80s were able to do a lot of things.
+By ‘a lot of things’, I mean drink alcohol.
+Until 3am, 4am.

 K: So the alcohol ban killed hawker centres.